apoelstra/icboc/README.md

 All keys are stored on the dongle; what the "wallet" stores on the PC is a database of information about addresses that have been used.

+## Usage

+To generate a new wallet, choose a BIP44 account number and a number of address to support initially.

+    icebox init wallet.icebox.dat 0 100

+To get a new address, do

+    icebox getaddress wallet.icebox.dat

+This will prompt you for some information and eventually output an address
+entry:

+    Signed Entry:
+       index: 0
+     address: 1CptY69DsTdbjLYfanMtwNWZNbDDmSJFjn
+        txid: no associated output
+     created: 2017-03-28 14:37:34-0000
+     (after): 0000000000000000005f6cd977d679024084ec3400f3dbeadab19ca4f9e107ef
+        user: apoelstra@home
+        note: Hiya, this is my note

+You can retrieve this at any time by using its index:

+    icebox info wallet.icebox.dat 0

 ## Version 1

 The first version of Icebox is designed to work with the Bitcoin app that comes